pjryan126/hadoop-notebook/README.md

 for use in UC Berkeley's MIDS Machine Learning at Scale course (w261).

 ## Instructions
-1. Navigate to application directory.
+### Navigate to application directory.
 ```
 $ cd /path/to/hadoop-notebook
 ```
-1. Set your WORK directory in the docker-compose.yml file.
+### STEP 1.
+Set your WORK directory in the docker-compose.yml file.

-2. Build the modified Jupyter/datascience-notebook image.
+### STEP 2.
+Build the modified Jupyter/datascience-notebook image.
 ```
 $ docker-compose build
 ```
-3. Start application as a daemon.
+### STEP 3.
+Start application as a daemon.
 ```
 $ docker-compose up -d
 ```
-4. Add quickstart.cloudera to /etc/hosts file on host machine
+### STEP 4.
+Add quickstart.cloudera to /etc/hosts file on host machine

 - Get the cloudera.quickstart IP Address
 ```